 Dr. Dartey, who was speaking to the Ghana News Agency (GNA), on the sidelines of a workshop of the KAFACI at Fumesua in the Ejisu Municipality of the Ashanti Region, said the agronomic importance of encouraging Ghanaians to plant and use high quality rice developed locally could not be glossed over.

 It is estimated that the nation imports over US$300 million worth of rice annually.

 The two-day workshop dubbed ‘Enhancement of National Agricultural Extension Services (ENAES) Phase II’, brought together participants, including agricultural researchers and scientists from Ghana, Gabon, Ethiopia, Malawi, Senegal and Zimbabwe.

 The objective was to discuss progress of the Initiative, brainstorm and find appropriate ways of disseminating quality rice varieties unto the market to reduce rice importation.

-Dr Dartey, giving an overview of the Initiative, said the project had established three demonstration fields in three districts - Kadjebi, Biakoye and Hohoe, adding that so far, some small-holder farmer groups from Jasikan and three from Hohoe had requested for seeds after being linked.
+Dr. Dartey, giving an overview of the Initiative, said the project had established three demonstration fields in three districts - Kadjebi, Biakoye and Hohoe, adding that so far, some small-holder farmer groups from Jasikan and three from Hohoe had requested for seeds after being linked.

-Additionally, 23 farmers from the Dzidefo Farmers’ Group also tested three rice varieties under KAFACI, while some varieties were further test-milled at the Food Research Institute.
+Additionally, 23 farmers from the Dzidefo Farmers’ Group had also tested three rice varieties under KAFACI, while some varieties were further test-milled at the Food Research Institute.

 He was optimistic the KAFACI project would expose farmers to improved rice varieties for cultivation to improve yield and incomes.